-Around the globe, governments have established national “financial inclusion” initiatives designed to provide more people with access to the products, tools, and protections of a developed financial system.
+To build more inclusive financial systems, many governments have established national “financial inclusion” initiatives designed to provide more people with access to the products, tools, and protections of a developed financial system.
 By doing so, these countries aim to improve the financial position of their most vulnerable citizens.

 The opportunity before us is radically different than it was even ten years ago.
 Today – through rapid advances in technology, government agencies’ engagement in and support of responsible innovation, industry focus on quantifiable metrics around household financial outcomes, and the prospect of faster payments infrastructure – financial systems are evolving in real time.
 This moment provides a powerful opportunity to intentionally build the next generation of financial systems that are structurally, rather than post-hoc, inclusive.
-Put simply, now is the time to build the financial system of the future – for everyone.